-Video is at the forefront of technologies that both enable enhanced communication and serve as a viable business tool on the web.
-With Google’s latest product announcements it’s evident that collaboration within all forms of businesses will soon be best conducted online using video.
+Video is at the forefront of technologies that enable enhanced communication and serves as a viable business tool on the web.
+With Google’s latest product announcements, it’s evident that businesses will soon conduct collaboration online using video.
 It’s now possible to transmit high-quality sound and images to remote locations so that disparate parties can work together.
-No longer is video communication hampered by the restraints of bandwidth and machine capability.
-The resulting efficiencies allow the best people to work as if in the same room regardless of location.
-Add to this web-based collaboration tools and cloud storage and the need to travel is almost completely wiped out.
+No longer is video communication hampered by limited bandwidth and machine capability.
+The resulting efficiencies allow the best people to work together regardless of location.
+Add to this web-based collaboration tools and cloud storage, and traveling is almost unnecessary.

 The following article points out how Google’s new products, specifically Chromecast, Hangouts, and the Nexus 7, make video the tool of choice for these kinds of collaborations.
-Think of the possibilities of consulting with ad hoc teams from anywhere in the world — or within your own locale — to assemble on short notice, work on ongoing projects, or bring in special expertise.
-The time is right for businesses to get up to speed on these kinds of video and collaboration tools.
+Think of the possibilities of consulting with ad hoc teams globally, assembling on short notice, reviewing work in progress, or bringing in unique expertise.
+The time is right for businesses to look into video collaboration tools.

 Read full article: http://www.eweek.com/mobile/nexus-7-chromecast-google-hangouts-mean-big-business/

 Most people believe [Google Plus] is just another social networking service where all of our friends are supposed to join and share photos, status updates, and messages with each other.
 But it’s really not that at all.